ULHPC/ulhpc-docs/docs/filesystems/lustre.md

         WhamCloud was bought by Intel in 2011 and Xyratex took over the Lustre trade mark, logo, related assets (support) from Oracle.
 In June 2018, the Lustre team and assets were acquired from Intel by DDN.
 DDN organized the new acquisition as an independent division, reviving the WhamCloud name for the new division.

-It is meant to host **temporary scratch data** within your jobs.
-In terms of raw storage capacities, it represents more than **2PB**.

 ## Scratch directory `(${SCRATCH})`

 <!--scratch-mount-start-->

 The _scratch_ area is a [Lustre](http://lustre.org/)-based file system that provides high performance temporary storage of large files and is accessible across all cluster nodes.
-Use scratch to store working files and temporary large data files.
+Use scratch to store working files and temporary large data files within single jobs or job campaigns.
 The scratch file system is providing redundancy and high availability that protect your data from corruption and loss of access in case of hardware failure, however, it is not a place to store files long term.

 - The scratch file system _is not a [backup](/data/backups/)_ solution.
 Your data is not protected in case of total system loss.
 - The scratch file system _is oversubscribed_, there is more space allocated to users than physically available.
 If the file system start filling up, then policies will be implemented to recover space, and your data may be deleted after a warning and a grace period that will allow you to move data to permanent storage ([GPFS](/filesystems/gpfs/)).